15 Entrepreneur Characteristics To Develop for Success

-- Home-based business owners: Home-based entrepreneurs run their business from their home as opposed to offices.
+Home-based business owners: A home-based entrepreneur runs their business from their home, as opposed to an office.

 In every case, entrepreneurship involves innovating new ideas, putting them into action and persevering through challenges.
 Some entrepreneur characteristics are natural personality traits, but there are also skills and characteristics you can cultivate through practice.